Colorful tiles on the roof of St. Stephen's Cathedral in Vienna

 Vienna Actionism Museum – March 2026

-In his new role as director, Klaus Albrecht Schröder announced extensive plans for the Vienna Auctionism Museum: renovation and expansion, a redefinition of its curatorial focus, and even a possible renaming.
-The museum will remain closed until its reopening, currently projected for March 2026.
-The museum in Vienna’s city center is dedicated to Viennese Actionism, widely regarded as Austria’s most important contribution to 20th-century art.
-It presents different facets of this uncompromising movement in temporary exhibitions.
+Klaus Albrecht Schröder, who served as director-general of the Albertina Museum for 25 years, had announced extensive plans for the Vienna Actionism Museum in his new role as director, including its renovation and expansion as well as a redefinition of its curatorial focus.
+The museum reopened in March 2026 with its new features.
+Located in Vienna’s city centre, it is dedicated to Viennese Actionism, widely regarded as Austria’s most significant contribution to 20th-century art, and explores different facets of this uncompromising movement through temporary exhibitions.
 More Info

 Hotels